amritkochar/GTMind/README.md

 ## 🛣 Future Roadmap

+* 🧠 Build evals to ensure good quality data is only used to prepare reports
+* 🚧 Build guardrails to ensure consistent pipeline outputs, avoid useless usage of LLM
 * 🔎 Vector cache of article embeddings for faster re‑runs
 * ✨ RAG enrichment for deeper summaries
 * 🌐 OAuth‑guarded web UI & shareable URLs